Numeric Evaluation

 argument named "x"

-(which is used the expression expr
+(which is used in the definition of the expression expr

-of the JavaScript variable x
+with the value of the JavaScript variable x

 (which is used in the for loop).